 Ana Tijoux makes a welcome return to La Linea following her two sold out shows at the festival in 2015 and 2018.
 Ana’s solo career began in 2009 and she has since become arguably the most important Chilean musical figure of her generation.

-Returning to her rap roots, the title track of the album to be released later this year, Antifa Dance, (antifa means anti-fascist) is an urgent call to the internationalism that the world emergency demands.
+Returning to her rap roots, the title track of her latest album, Antifa Dance, (antifa means anti-fascist) is an urgent call to the internationalism that the world emergency demands.

 When the civil protests in Chile started in October 2019, a familiar noise soundtracked the unrest: cacerolazos, the time-honoured tradition of banging pots and pans together as a form of protest.
 Within twenty-four hours of the start of the protests, Ana Tijoux had launched #Cacerolazo on Instagram with 1.8 million views to date.
 The viral song samples the clatter of wooden spoons and saucepans and creates an infectious, impossible-to-ignore beat, converting a song about protest into an act of resistance in its own right.
 Further tracks from her new album will be released in February (Cumbia), March (Rebelion de Octubre) and April in the run up to her La Linea show.